Deana Carter: Breakthrough success: Did I Shave My Legs for This?

-In early 1995 she released her debut album, Did I Shave My Legs for This?, in the UK on Patriot Records.
+In early 1995, she released her debut album, Did I Shave My Legs for This?, in the UK on Patriot Records.
 However, the label folded shortly after the album's release.
-In 1996, Carter released her debut country single, "Strawberry Wine," which reached No. 1 on the U.S. Billboard Hot Country Singles & Tracks.
+In 1996, Carter released her debut country single, "Strawberry Wine", which reached No. 1 on the U.S. Billboard Hot Country Singles & Tracks.
 Did I Shave My Legs for This? was released in North America (keeping only three of the original tracks) to great success.
-The album debuted at No. 2 on the U.S. Top Country Albums chart and sold well over 5 million copies, and produced two further No. 1 hits in "We Danced Anyway" and "How Do I Get There."
+The album debuted at No. 2 on the U.S. Top Country Albums chart and sold well over 5 million copies, and produced two further No. 1 hits in "We Danced Anyway" and "How Do I Get There".

-Carter was featured on the soundtrack to the 1997 animated movie Anastasia for her version of "Once Upon a December."
+Carter was featured on the soundtrack to the 1997 animated film Anastasia for her rendition of "Once Upon a December".
 The track was made into a music video and received rotation on CMT at the time "How Do I Get There" was charting as a radio single (since the single had no music video).

-Also in 1997, she was nominated for Top New Female Vocalist at the Academy of Country Music Awards, along with Mindy McCready and LeAnn Rimes, but lost to LeAnn.
+Also in 1997, she was nominated for Top New Female Vocalist at the Academy of Country Music Awards, along with Mindy McCready and LeAnn Rimes, but lost to Rimes.